Knowledge

 Another SaaS company that might be familiar to many is Shopify.
 Shopify is a shop SaaS that makes it much easier for users to launch, manage and scale their own shop.

-Workday is a software-as-a-service that specialises in human capital management and financial management and is also one of the largest companies in the industry.
+Workday is a software-as-a-service that specializes in human capital management and financial management and is also one of the largest companies in the industry.

 One of the key advantages of SaaS is the ease of scaling and integration.
 But what exactly does that mean?